WimJongeneel/scala-interpreter/README.md

 **Codeblocks:**

 Codeblocks can be used as expressions.
-They have their own lexial scoping.
 A codeblock can contain both statements and expressions.
 The value the last statement evaluates to is what the entire codeblock evaluates to.

 ```
 { let a := 1 + 2; print a; 2; }